rock-core/rock-and-syskit/source/basics/devices.html.md

 ## Defining devices for the Gazebo system

-The robot definition is done within a Syskit _profile_.
+A robot definition is created within a Syskit _profile_.
 Profiles are the models that bind network definitions (compositions) with devices and other compositions.
 It's also where the robot definition happens.

-As a matter of convention, one usually creates a per-robot `Base` profile that contains the robot definition.
+By convention, one usually creates a per-robot `Base` profile that contains the robot definition.
 Let's do that now.

 ~~~